dusterio/hlsinjector/README.md

         -e filename with with timed metadata
 		-d		    enable debug mode`

+# Work modes

+You can run this tool in either analyze or injection mode.
+Analyze mode allows to verify compliance of your streams with the standards.
+It will check all headers, continuity counters, CRC checksums, etc. If you use analyze mode with debug key – you will see all important internals of the TS, including PAT and PMT tables.

+Injection mode allows you to insert ID3 metadata into existing MPEG TS file (stream).
+Based on metadata file (see below) this tool will add extra frames at specific points of your original TS.
+Moreover, PMT of your main program will be modified – we will add extra descriptors and one extra elementary stream/PID for metadata.
+By default, it will be assigned a number next after your highest existing PID (eg. if your TS file's last PID was 0x102, metadata stream will be on PID 0x103).

 # Format of metadata

 To be compatible with Apple tools (which are not that popular, though), I decided to keep the same format.
 Metadata file is